 They do not answer well to harsh correction or any sort of heavy handed training methods, but they do respond extremely well to positive reinforcement which always brings the best out of these intelligent and quick witted dogs, especially when there are high value rewards involved, making sure not to give too many food rewards as it could lead to a dog putting on weight which could seriously impact their overall health and well-being.

 Like all puppies, Vallhunds are incredibly cute when young and it is all too easy to spoil them when they first arrive in new homes.
 As soon as a puppy is nicely settled owners must start out as they mean to go on by laying down ground rules and boundaries so that a Vallhund puppy understands what is expected of them.
 It helps establish a pecking order and who the alpha dog is in the household.
 The first commands a puppy should be taught are as follows:

 Vallhunds are a good choice for families with older children, although they are generally good around younger kids too.
 The problem is they like to nip ankles which is their way of "moving things" along and this includes younger children.
 As such, any interaction between toddlers and a dog should always be well supervised by an adult to make sure playtime does not get too boisterous which could end up with someone being knocked over or nipped.

 When a Vallhund has been well socialised from a young enough age, they generally get on well with other dogs they meet and if they have grown up with a family cat in a household, they usually get on well together.
 However, a Vallhund might decide to chase off any other cats they encounter in their environment.
 They also enjoy the company of another dog in a household, more especially if it's another Vallhund.
-Care has to be taken when they are around any smaller animals and pets just to be on the safe side.
+Care must be taken when they are around any smaller animals and pets just to be on the safe side.

 For further advice please read our article on Keeping Children Safe around Dogs.